Voice-Driven Semantic Perception for UAV-Assisted Emergency Networks: Performance evaluation and results

 \item \textbf{QoS expectation extraction:} This assesses the ability to infer operational intent related to communications needs, such as multimedia support or additional resources, based on semantic understanding. \end{itemize}

 All dimensions were assessed through manual inspection of the synthetic ground-truth dialogues.
-Tables \ref{tab:clean} and \ref{tab:noisy} report success rates across the five scenarios under clean and noisy conditions, where each value represents the proportion of successful runs (out of five) for a given scenario and metric.
+Table \ref{tab:merged_quality} reports success rates across the five scenarios under clean and noisy conditions, where each value represents the proportion of successful runs (out of five) for a given scenario and metric.